[Added 1-7-2009 by L.L. No. 1-2009]

 Rhythm.
 New construction, additions, alterations or renovations should mirror the window and door rhythm and the height of various elements (windows, rooflines, etc.) of the adjacent and other buildings on the street.

 Roof architecture and treatments.
-The use of architectural features, such as three-dimensional cornice treatments, enclosed parapet wall forms and details, overhanging eaves, etc., are encouraged to enhance the architectural character of the roof.
-Roof-top plumbing, vents, ducts, and air-conditioning and heating equipment, communication antennae, and other mechanical or electrical equipment must be located away from public view and screened in such a manner so as not to be visible from any angle or any height outside of the building.
+The use of architectural features, such as three-dimensional cornice treatments, enclosed parapet wall forms and details, overhanging eaves, etc., is encouraged to enhance the architectural character of the roof.
+Rooftop plumbing, vents, ducts, and air-conditioning and heating equipment, communication antennas, and other mechanical or electrical equipment must be located away from public view and screened in such a manner so as not to be visible from any angle or any height outside of the building.

 Other exposed mechanicals.
 Exposed mechanical equipment, such as through-wall and window air conditioners, vent pipes, electrical conduit and boxes, is not permitted on the street face or on any side elevation that is visible from the street.

 Additions.
 Additions to existing buildings should generally be made on the side or rear elevation with minimal impact on existing features, and should be made in such a manner that, if removed in the future, existing material would not be irreparably damaged.
 Additions should use materials compatible with the existing building and should incorporate massing, scale, window and door proportions, etc.

 General guidelines for new construction in the North Buffalo Road and South Buffalo Street/Ellicott Road Architectural Overlay District.